aismail/proxysql-0.2/FAQ.md

 mysql>
 ```

-### Example on how to save the username/password for connecting to ProxySQL and making queries to backend servers
+### Example of how to save the username/password for connecting to ProxySQL and making queries to backend servers

 Username/password combinations for connecting to the backend servers are stored in a different place (so not in admin variables, like we did for the admin interface, for simplicity purposes).
 There is one `(user, password)` combination allowed for each `hostgroup` (which is a set of backend servers grouped together).